Search by Keyword

 As the years went on, however, George began to distance himself from the thought of "Something" being written about his then wife.
 "Everybody assumed I wrote it about Pattie," he complained in 1996.
 Author Joshua Green attests to George explaining to his friends from the Hare Krishna Movement that the song was directed to Krishna himself.
 While he did admit to writing love songs directed to God (as with "Long, Long, Long" from the "White Album"), referring to his creator as "she" and as a "lover," as in the lyrics to "Something," would be somewhat unusual for him.

 As far as musical inspiration, George explained at the time: “When I wrote it, I imagined somebody like Ray Charles doing it.
 That's the feel I imagined, but because I'm not Ray Charles, you know, I'm sort of much more limited in what I can do, then it came out like this.”
 Ray Charles did record a version of it two years later, his version being released on his “Volcanic Action Of My Soul” album.
+George has stated, however, that his favorite cover versions of the song were by Smokey Robinson and James Brown.
+"It's just unbelievable the way James sings it and the arrangement is really beautiful.
+I've got it on my jukebox at home.".

 The other Beatles loved the song, but did its composer feel the same way?
 “The words are nothing, really," he said in 1969.
 "There are lots of songs like that in my head.
 I must get them down.
 Some people tell me that 'Something' is one of the best things I've ever written.
 I don't know.
 Maybe they're right, maybe they're wrong.
 It's very flattering though....It's nice.
 It's probably the nicest melody tune that I've written.”